 yum install ansible

-- User for Ansible should be created.
-Then we should create a user who is non-root in both the end which can be executed on the Ansible playbook.
-Here we can give the user name as Educba ( user name can be given according to user preference) but the same user name should be provided to both the managed node and controller node.
+- A user for Ansible should be created.
+Then we should create a user who is non-root on both ends, which can be executed on the Ansible playbook.
+Here, you can provide the username as “Educba” (or any preferred username), but use the same username for both the managed node and controller node.

 User add Educba

-- Then it is mandatory to set the admin user that is Educba user as he can easily work on the managed node without any password.
-Then check on the set up of the key pair of SSH to the user Educba.
+- Then it is mandatory to set the admin user as an Educba user, as he can easily work on the managed node without any password.
+Then check on the setup of the key pair of SSH to the user Educba.
 In the control node, execute the SSH pair by using the command.

 Ssh-keygen ( implied to generate keys)

 - After generating the keys, copy and paste the public key to the managed node by using the command.